acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

         hello [ <audience_name> ]
         hello [ '<first_name>' ]

 -   When describing different options for a clause, list them separated by a pipe.
 For long commands, it may be unclear which word is part of the main command or the clause options.
-To avoid confusion, make sure to add examples to your command documentation that will resolve any confusion.
+To avoid confusion, make sure to add examples to your command description that will resolve any confusion.

         hello world pink | red | green